AniKhachatryan/ckd/README.md

 More specifically,
 - it does not make sense to use the command line interface without providing the target variable as no output will be generated
-- it is not possible to provide a custom config file, because such functionality hasn't been developed yet.
+- it is not possible to provide a custom config file, because such functionality has not been developed yet.

 Please see Usage Examples for more information on how to use the command line interface.